Rodrellos82-dom/BIO682_Spring2024/Week11_Matplotlib-pt2/readme.md

-# Class 11 - April 7th 2023
+# Class 11 - April 5th 2024
 - In this class we will:
     - Learn additional functions for making custom plots with Python

 ### Assignment

-Open the Jupyter notebook called "Class11_Matplotlib.ipynb" and work through the assignment cells.  **Upload the completed notebook to Bb Learn in both .ipynb and .pdf/.html formats.**
+Open the Jupyter notebook called "Class11_Matplotlib.ipynb" and work through the assignment cells.
+Once you're finished, **please delete all non-assignment cells and upload your completed notebook (.ipynb) to Canvas.**

 ## Resources